 The ex-post cost-benefit analysis (CBA) will mirror the methodology used in the ex-ante CBA in order to produce results that can be directly compared with the outcomes that were predicted in the ex-ante CBA.
 The ex-post CBA will calculate the economic NPV of each sub-project based on the present value of the sub-projects’ actual benefits and costs to date and the projected costs and benefits at the time of the ex-post analysis.
 Historical data for the ex-post CBA will come from the project reporting documents, including the semi-annual progress reports, the AOPs for each prior year, and the Procurement Plan.

 For example, the benefit of the retrofitting of 30 government facilities with EE and RE equipment will be calculated from the saving in electricity expenditures and the monetary value of the reduction in greenhouse gas emissions that results from reducing fuel oil consumption in power plants.
 The cost of these retrofitting will be based on the actual economic costs of implementing the project, including the cost not financed by the IDB, and the actual historical and projected future cost of operating the retrofitted buildings.
-The difference between these two values for each year of the project period (both historical and projected) will then be calculated, and the present value of that difference will be calculated using a 12 percent discount rate
+The difference between these two values for each year of the project period (both historical and projected) will then be calculated, and the present value of that difference will be calculated using a 12 percent discount rate, as generally used by the Bank in economic analysis.

 The ex-post CBA will compare the aggregate economic Net Present Value and economic internal rate of return of the three sub-projects and compare them with the ex-ante results as well as a business-as-usual (BAU) scenario without the actual investments.
 The benefits of the sub-projects, including estimated avoided economic losses from electricity shortages, savings on liquid fuel expenditures, and the monetary value of avoided greenhouse gas emissions related to the displaced consumption of liquid fuels for electricity generation, will be compared with both the anticipated benefits as calculated in the ex-ante CBA and the actual benefits against the BAU scenario without the investments.